 a) Potential update to the UPF to support application traffic reporting that is not matched against allowed traffic to a specific S-NSSAI/DNN.

+b) Potential update to the UDR to support a new feature capability for URSP rule enforcement.